Digital-Khairat/.github/profile/README.md

 # More Information

-Download our profile (here)[https://digitalkhairat.sgp1.cdn.digitaloceanspaces.com/files/profil.pdf] for more info.
+Download our profile [here](https://digitalkhairat.sgp1.cdn.digitaloceanspaces.com/files/profil.pdf) for more info.

 # Contact Us

-Any feedback or questions, feel free to contact us at (info@digitalkhairat.my)[info@digitalkhairat.my]
+Any feedback or questions, feel free to contact us at [info@digitalkhairat.my](info@digitalkhairat.my).
 <!--

 **Here are some ideas to get you started:**